Flaryiest/undercity/README.md

 The orpheus pico and electronics use circuit python, and relies on the adafruit motor library.
 motion detection:  https://www.youtube.com/shorts/whcpX-JFEPc

+To run the code:
+- Download circuit python on your raspberry/orpheus pico
+- Add the adafruit motor library to the library folder of your MCU
+- Clone this repository
+- Run goodCode/motionDetection.py

 ## Bill of Materials (BOM)